-A three year project to edit the early Irish glossaries funded by the Arts and Humanities Research Council (AHRC) began in Cambridge on 1 July 2006 under the direction of Dr Paul Russell assisted by Dr Sharon Arbuthnot and Padraic Moran.
+A three year project to edit the early Irish glossaries funded by the Arts and Humanities Research Council (AHRC) was hosted in Cambridge between 2006 and 2009 under the direction of Professor Paul Russell assisted by Dr Sharon Arbuthnot and Dr Padraic Moran.
 An important but under-used resource for our understanding of the literary and cultural environment of medieval Ireland, the series of three inter-related Irish glossaries, conventionlly known as Sanas Cormaic ‘Cormac’s Glossary’, O’Mulconry’s Glossary and Dúil Dromma Cetta ‘the Collection of Druim Cett’ consist of alphabetically listed (first letter only) headwords followed by an entry which can range from a single word explanation, often an explanation of the headword, to a whole narrative running to several pages.
-Scholars still work with nineteenth-century editions of the first two; the last has yet to be fully edited.
-The aim of EIGP is to produce modern editions of these glossaries with translations and full commentary.

-The Early Irish Glossaries Database (EIGD) is a pre-existing database.
-Currently it is possible to search it for headwords and create concordances of the glossaries.
-As part of EIGP, the database will be enhanced to include the text of the entries behind the headword; to see the text of an entry in any particular version, it will only be necessary to click on the headword.
-Ultimately, EIGP will produce a set of printed editions of the glossaries, while the diplomatic texts will be available on-line in EIGD.
+The Early Irish Glossaries Database (EIGD) was a pre-existing database which was enhanced to include the text of the entries behind the headword; to see the text of an entry in most versions, it is necessary simply to click on the headword.

 PASE: Prosopography of Anglo-Saxon England